The supply of residential accommodation in a dwelling is exempt from GST.

 If you supply goods or services through any coin-operated device or machine, such as a video game, snack machine or parking meter, you must account for the total value of the coins removed from the machine.

-Include the amount in the return that covers the date you removed the coins.
+Include the amount in the return covering the date you removed the coins.

 Making a supply through a token-operated device or machine